sciZer0/newdiscoveries/c/README.md

 But simultaneously,

-Force is the process when a System is pushing an object, striving (during every moment) to be increasing Velocity of the pushed object.</b>
+Force is the process when a System, using its resources is pushing an object, striving (by the pushing) to be increasing Velocity of the pushed object during every moment of pushing.</b>

-In other words,

-Each Force is striving (by the pushing) to be (during every moment) increasing Velocity of the pushed object</b>

 Let’s take, for example, Gravitational Force.

-All that Gravitational Force (Invisible Hand) can be doing during any moment is to be pushing (or also we might say “pulling/attracting" ) an object downwards (closer to Earth), striving (by the pushing) to increase Velocity of the pushed object -- to accelerate the pushed object.
+All that Gravitational Force (Invisible Hand) can be doing during any moment is to be pushing (or also we might say “pulling/attracting" ) an object downwards (closer to Earth), striving (by the pushing) to be increasing Velocity of the pushed object during every moment of pushing.

 Importantly, in some cases, Gravitational Force (Invisible Hand) can be increasing Velocity of the pushed object (for example, in the case when the pushed object is free-falling”),